canonical/saml-integrator-operator/terraform/charm/README.md

 # SAML integrator Terraform module

-This folder contains a base [Terraform][Terraform] module for the SAL integrator charm.
+This folder contains a base [Terraform][Terraform] module for the SAML integrator charm.

 The module uses the [Terraform Juju provider][Terraform Juju provider] to model the charm deployment onto any Kubernetes environment managed by [Juju][Juju].